eyecantell/fileclip/README.md

 ## Features

 - **Cross-Platform**: Supports Windows, macOS, and Linux (including WSL and containers).
-- **File and Directory Support**: Copies references to individual files or all files within directories (non-recursive).
+- **File and Directory Support**: Copies references to individual files or all files within directories (recursive).
 - **Clipboard Integration**: Uses native clipboard commands for file references or URIs.
 - **WSL/Container Fallback**: Copies `file://` URIs as text to the Windows clipboard for Windows applications.
 - **Container Support**: Communicates with a Windows host `fileclip-watcher` to copy native Windows file paths.